-Under Project Explorer view, right-click your project, expand Azure, then click Deploy to Azure.
+Under the Project Explorer view, right-click your project, expand Azure, then click Deploy to Azure Web Apps.

-In the Deploy to Azure dialog box, you can directly deploy the application to an existing Tomcat webapp if you already have one, otherwise you should create a new one first.
+In the Deploy to Azure dialog box, you can deploy the application to an existing Tomcat webapp or you can create a new one.

-Click the link No Available webapp, click to create a new one to crete a new web app, you could choose Create New WebApp from WebApp dropdown if there are existing webapps in your subscription.
+a.
+Click No available webapp, click to create a new one to create a new webapp.
+Otherwise, choose Create New WebApp from the WebApp dropdown if there are existing webapps in your subscription.